Why Snyk is a Great Tool to Use with Docker

 debian,alpine,ubuntu, etc.)

-It doesn’t stop at the code you wrote — it finds issues in the code you inherited.
+It doesn’t stop at the code you wrote.
+It finds the problems in the code you inherited.

-I’ve slotted this into GitLab, Jenkins, and even bare bash pipelines — it just works.
-And when it finds something, it tells you what, why it matters, and how to fix it.
+I’ve dropped this into GitLab, Jenkins, and plain bash pipelines.
+It just works.
+And when it catches something, it tells you what it is, why it matters, and how to fix it.

 Not all CVEs are equal.
 Some are academic.
-Some will burn your entire infra to the ground.
+Some will burn your whole infra down.

-Snyk knows the difference.
+Snyk knows which is which.
 It ranks vulns by:

 - Exploitability